natalieagus/50002/docs/Hardware/c_cmostechnology.md

 ## Switching NFETs and PFETs ON/OFF

 See the figure below and its corresponding explanation to understand better how NFET and PFET operates.
 The two drawings on top are PFETS (left: OFF and right: ON).
 The two drawings below are NFETS (left: OFF and right: ON).
-You might want to refer to this Figure as well when reading the **Supplementary Sections** below.
+You might want to refer to this Figure as well when reading the **Appendix** below.

 <img src="https://dropbox.com/s/px5ev6j9ae22ceg/pnfet.png?raw=1"  >